AI Agents

 3. Emit skill manifest

 aglc emit-skill --arch architecture.o --out skill.jsonskill.json follows the emerging AI skill/tool manifest format.
-Agents that support it can load architectural constraints as part of their toolchain.
+Agents that support it can load architectural constraints, command templates, violation schema fields, query provenance, diff metadata, and solver diagnostics as part of their toolchain.

 Continuous validation loop